29988122/Fate-Grand-Order_Lua/README.md

 ## Use:
-Please choice the corresponding lua file in AnkuLua accroding to your:
+Please choice the corresponding lua file in AnkuLua according to your:
 - FGO server (supported Japan / Taiwan / USA currently).
 - Used in event or regular stages.
-Because sometimes events have extra window options to click, hence different version of scripts.
+Because sometimes events have extra window options to click, hence different version of scripts is required.
 If there's no extra options for the current event during battle sequence, please use the regular one.
+Refer to [Events](#events) for more details.

 Then, put your game in either:
 - menu, put your desired quest as the 1st item on the screen(upper-right corner).
 - battle screen.

-and click the transprent arrow.
+and click the transparent arrow.
 You're good to go.

 I only update events in JP server, unless requested.